“With a keen eye and lucid prose, Limbach offers up novel understandings of key Buddhist concepts…” • PUBLISHERS WEEKLY

 MEGGAN WATERSON :: Author of How to Love Yourself (and Sometimes Other People) and Mary Magdalene Revealed

-Beyond meditation.
-Why our sitting practice frequently plateaus — and how a juicy dose of “view” keeps our practice feeling robust, vital, and fresh.
+Beyond Meditation - why our practice frequently plateaus and how a juicy dose of “view” keeps our practice feeling robust, vital and fresh.

 The Root Poisons that keep us stuck - in a cycle of feeling separate, selfish and scared.